rananna/back-to-the-future-timecircuits/readme.md

 ### 💡 Adding Real-Time Data with the API Wizard (Example)

 The "Data Link" feature is one of the most powerful aspects of this project, allowing you to display real-time data from almost any online API directly on your time circuits.
 The **API Wizard** makes this process incredibly simple, even if you have no technical knowledge of APIs or JSON.
+The live preview will update instantaneously as you type, showing you exactly how the final output will look.

 ---